EulerSearch/embedding_studio/README.md

 ### Hello, Unstructured World!

-To try out EmbeddingStudio, you can launch the pre-configured demonstration project.
+To try out Embedding Studio, you can launch the pre-configured demonstration project.
 We've prepared a dataset stored in a public S3 bucket, an emulator for user clicks, and a basic script for fine-tuning the model.
 By adapting it to your requirements, you can initiate fine-tuning for your model.